Key takeaways

 Types of USDA loans

-Different types of USDA loans cater to different buyers, each coming with its own requirements and reasons for use.
-Let’s break them down.
+Different types of USDA loans cater to different buyers, each with its own requirements and reasons for use.

 USDA guaranteed loans

 The USDA guaranteed home loan program (officially known as Section 502 Guaranteed) allows approved mortgage lenders to provide 30-year fixed-rate loans to borrowers in USDA-eligible locations.
-It’s called a “guaranteed loan” because the USDA guarantees 90 percent of the loan to lenders in the event you were to default on the mortgage.
+It’s called a “guaranteed loan” because the USDA guarantees to reimburse up to 90 percent of the loan to the lenders in the event the borrower were to default on the mortgage.

 Along with buying a home in a USDA-approved area, you’ll also need to meet an income requirement: no more than 115 percent of your area’s median household income (AMI).
 You can find income limits for your market using this tool.